Camille Friend

 Camille Friend is an American hairstylist.
 She was nominated for an Academy Award in the category Best Makeup and Hairstyling for the film Black Panther: Wakanda Forever.

-In addition to her Academy Award nomination, she was nominated for a Primetime Emmy Award in the category Outstanding Hairstyling for a Series for her work on the television program 3rd Rock from the Sun.
+In addition to her Academy Award nomination, she was nominated for a Primetime Emmy Award in the category Outstanding Hairstyling for her work on the television program 3rd Rock from the Sun.
 Her nomination was shared with Pixie Schwartz.